Jack Hodgins (Bones)

 Jonathan "Jack" Stanley Hodgins IV, Ph.D. is a character in the American television series, Bones.
 He is portrayed by T. J. Thyne.
-Hodgins is introduced to the series primarily as a forensic entomologist, as well as a botanist, mineralogist, a forensic palynologist, and a forensic chemist; his hobby is discussing conspiracy theories.
-During an investigation he is primarily responsible for estimating time of death and examining trace evidence and particulates.
+Hodgins is introduced to the series primarily as a forensic entomologist, as well as a botanist, mineralogist, forensic palynologist, and forensic chemist at the Jeffersonian Institute; his hobby is engaging in and discussing conspiracy theories.

+During an investigation, he is primarily responsible for estimating the time of death and examining trace evidence and particulates.
+He is the boyfriend and eventual husband of forensic artist Angela Montenegro (Michaela Conlin), who also works at the Jeffersonian.

 Background and family

 Hodgins comes from an especially wealthy family and is the sole heir to the fictional private corporation known as the Cantilever Group, although he hid his wealth from his coworkers for a long time.

 Son of the late Jonathan and Anne Hodgins ("The Heiress in the Hill", season 9), Jack Hodgins is thought to have been an only child until he discovers in Season 9 that he has an older brother named Jeffrey, institutionalized with schizoaffective disorder.
 In "The Blonde in the Game", his uncle Preston is introduced.
 Hodgins' grandfather served as a "code-breaker" under Admiral Chester W. Nimitz during World War II.
 His family is the single largest donor to the Jeffersonian.
-In season 8, after serial killer Christopher Pelant hacks into Hodgins' savings and drains his bank accounts and the accounts of the entire Cantilever Group, he and Angela are forced to scrimp; yet, in season 9, he tells Dr. Sweets that he is content as he still has his work at the Jeffersonian and family—the two things which he values the most.
+In season 8, after serial killer and cyberterrorist Christopher Pelant (Andrew Leeds (actor)) hacks into Hodgins' savings and drains his bank accounts and the accounts of the entire Cantilever Group, he and Angela are forced to scrimp; yet, in season 9, he tells Dr. Lance Sweets (John Francis Daley) that he is content, as he still has his work at the Jeffersonian and family—the two things which he values the most.

-Hodgins, like Zack, was bullied in school: in elementary and middle school for being a "rich boy" and in high school for his small physical stature and diminished social skills.
+Hodgins, like his coworker and best friend Zack Addy (Eric Millegan), was bullied in school: in elementary and middle school for being a "rich boy" and in high school for his small physical stature and poor social skills.
 He "managed to stand up for himself" on the last day of senior year, which Sweets believes to have given him closure.

-Hodgins owns an original Mini, which Booth jokingly calls a "toy car", although in later seasons he is seen driving a Toyota Prius as well.
+Hodgins owns an original Mini, which FBI Agent Seeley Booth (David Boreanaz) jokingly calls a "toy car", although in later seasons he is seen driving a Toyota Prius as well.
 He is an experienced cave diver.